didadataset/DIDA/README.md

 * [single digit dataset 10K](https://github.com/didadataset/dida)
 * [single digit dataset 70K](https://github.com/didadataset/dida)
-* [single digit dataset 230K](https://github.com/didadataset/dida) [This dataset will be updated soon and include 250k digit images]
+* [single digit dataset 230K](https://github.com/didadataset/dida) [This dataset will be updated soon and include 250k single digit images]
 * [string digit dataset](https://github.com/didadataset/dida) [This dataset will be available within 1 month]

 ## If you use any of these datasets, please cite: